One-Page ALA Information Flyer (PDF)

 Register Now!
 Event Details

 HOBY’s Advanced Leadership Academy (ALA) is a program for any U.S. or international high school junior or senior (ages 16-18 at the time of the program and have completed their junior or senior year of high school).
 Students are not required to have participated in other HOBY programming to be eligible to participate in the ALA.

-Through the HOBY Advanced Leadership Academy, participants will:
+Through the HOBY Advanced Leadership Academy, participants:

 The program utilizes a college text, Leadership for a Better World: Understanding the Social Change Model of Leadership Development (LBW), a book written for students who seek to understand and demonstrate leadership to address social issues.
 All ALA participants and volunteers read and utilize LBW throughout the program.

 The five days at the Advanced Leadership Academy are exciting and intense.
 The Academy curriculum is designed to provide multiple ideas, information and resources to participants as they formulate an action plan.

 The action plan makes the ALA different from any other high school leadership development program.
 After over fifty years of training young people, HOBY knows that young people can lead social change but they often need additional training and support to do so.
 The program helps participants develop their entrepreneurial skills and refine their vision into a plan of action to lead a service project or launch a social enterprise back in their home community.

 Each ALA participant is a member of a small group called the “primary group,” led by a project coach.
 The project coach is an adult mentor who has professional and volunteer experience leading projects and engaging volunteers.
 Besides facilitating the small group experience during the ALA, project coaches also mentor individual ALA alumni as they implement their action plan back home.
 Project coaches provide ALA alumni with additional guidance, inspiration and ideas to make their service project or social enterprise successful.